 Your support and understanding will be invaluable in helping your students manage the limitations imposed by this complex condition.
+Find out more about:

 The Equality Act 2010 makes it unlawful to discriminate against students of any age with a disability, including a long-term condition such as M.E.
 This means that reasonable adjustments should be made to accommodate students with M.E. in all education provision, from learning and assessment to student support.